DelroyGayle/KoolAIChess/README.md

 The Player's pieces (White) are depicted as *lowercase* letters - r, n, b, q, k, p

 Please Note: A description of both the Player's and Computer's moves is always shown.
-The format will of the form of either e.g.<br>
+The descriptions will be in these formats:<br>

 **Player moves g1-f3 Piece: Pawn**<br>
 **Computer moves g7-g6 Piece: Pawn**

-Therefore the description will always show:
+Therefore, the description will always show:
 * Who played
 * The From Square
 * The To Square